mjsamp/AIX-on-qemu-ppc64/README.md

 ## The following are alternatives if you don't have an older AIX install media.
 ### Fixing ps command

 Command ps is broken (Segmentation Fault).
-Fortunately there is another ps that works but isn't the same so you may need replace -o flags like %c by comm for example in some scripts.
+Fortunately there is another ps that works but isn't the same so you may need replace -o arguments like %c by comm for example in some scripts.
 This is the alternative ps.

 ```bash